valamidev/web3-defi-honeypot-and-slippage-checker/README.md

 ### Is this safe?

-1. Slippage calculation already tested over 100.000 different Token pair.
+1. Slippage calculation already tested over 1.000.000 different Token pair.
-2. Honeypot checking could be bypassed it is still blockchain, but the aim here is to decrease risk.
+2. Honeypot checking can be bypassed since it's still EVM.
+However, the aim here is to reduce risk and avoid broken contracts.